lfe/blog/src/_posts/2015-09-18-1604-distributed-lfe.md

 node being the remote one.

-In addition to calling functions on a remote node and getting results back, we can actually spwn long-running processes remotely too.
+In addition to calling functions on a remote node and getting results back, we can actually spawn long-running processes remotely too.
 This is done in the same way as spawning a process locally ... except that you need say which node to spawn on.